mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 Last week we started a new series of [posts](/2019/06/05/swiftui-making-real-world-app) about *SwiftUI* framework.
 Today I want to continue this topic by covering *Property Wrappers* provided by *SwiftUI*. *SwiftUI* gives us *@State*, *@Binding*, *@ObservedObject*, *@EnvironmentObject*, and *@Environment* *Property Wrappers*.
 So let's try to understand the differences between them and when and why which one we have to use.

 #### Property Wrappers
 *Property Wrappers* feature described in [SE-0258](https://github.com/DougGregor/swift-evolution/blob/property-wrappers/proposals/0258-property-wrappers.md) proposal.
 The main goal here is wrapping properties with logic which can be extracted into the separated struct to reuse it across the codebase.
-This proposal is not accepted yet, but Apple provides *Xcode beta with Swift 5.1 snapshot*, which has it.

 #### @State
-*@State* is a *Property Wrapper* which we can use to mark *View*'s state. *SwiftUI* will store it in special internal framework memory outside of *View* struct.
+*@State* is a *Property Wrapper* which we can use to mark *View*'s state. *SwiftUI* will store it in special internal memory outside of *View* struct.
 Only related *View* and its children can access it.
 As soon as the value of @*State* property change *SwiftUI* rebuilds *View* to respect state changes.
 Here is a simple example.

 ```swift
 struct ProductsView: View {